strangerlab7/mouse-race/README.md

 * **Winner State:** Disables the game buttons once a player hits the 100-point threshold to prevent further moves.

 ## 📄 License
-This project was created for educational purposes as part of a JavaScript learning journey.
+This project was created for educational purposes as part of a JavaScript Course by Jonas Schemdtmann